What is muscle testing (also known as applied kinesiology)?

-Muscle testing techniques (also known as “Applied Kinesiology”) are now being used within the alternative medicine fields to diagnose and determine a course of treatment.
-It is believed that these techniques can provide feedback on the functional status of the body, as well as provide feedback on mental and emotional states.
+Muscle testing (also known as “applied kinesiology”) is now being used within many alternative medicine fields to diagnose and determine a course of treatment.
+It is believed that these techniques can provide feedback on the functional status of the body, as well as provide insights into mental and emotional states.

-Why would these techniques be needed?
-Because often our conscious, analytical mind is swayed by previous beliefs or wishful thinking.
-Our body is believed to provide a more unbiased assessment than our mind.
+Often our conscious, analytical mind is swayed by previous beliefs or wishful thinking.
+Due to this “bias,” our body is believed to provide a more objective assessment than our mind.
 Our body can also provide information about issues that are beyond our conscious awareness (i.e., in our subconscious or unconscious mind).

 How does muscle testing work?

-- Chiropractors: Many chiropractorshave been incorporating these techniques very successfully.
-As of 2003, 37.6% of chiropractors reported using muscle testing.
+- Chiropractors: Many chiropractors have been incorporating these techniques successfully for many years.
+As of 2012, 40% of chiropractors reported using muscle testing.
 By testing muscles to see if they are weak or strong, the chiropractor can determine which parts of the body need adjustments.
-After the adjustment has been made, then muscle testing can be used to check to make sure the adjustment was successful.
+After the adjustment has been made, then muscle testing can be used to re-check to make sure the adjustment was successful.

 - Healers: Different people respond differently to certain energetic healing techniques/modalities and/or crystals.
-Before conducting a healing session, the healer can, for example, use muscle testing to determine which crystals strengthen or weaken a person before placing them on or near the client’s body.
+Before conducting a healing session, the healer can, for example, use muscle testing to determine which crystals strengthen and which weaken a client’s body.

 - Psychics: Muscle testing can also be used to bypass the logical mind/ego and gain access to the higher self, guides, or Spirit/God/Source.
 When used in this way, the psychic can hold a statement in his or her mind and then use muscle testing to determine the truth (= strength) or falsehood (= weakness) of the statement.

-- One person stretches out her arm in front of or to the side of the body.
+- One person stretches out his or her arm either:

-- The person holding her arm outstretched shouldn’t “lock” the arm in place; she should simply hold the arm as steady as possible while the pressure is applied.
+- The person holding the arm shouldn’t “lock” the arm in place.
+He or she should simply hold the arm as steady as possible while the pressure is applied.

-- The person applying the pressure doesn’t need to press hard; he only needs to apply gentle but firm pressure on the wrist in order to receive accurate results.
+- The person applying the pressure doesn’t need to press hard.
+He or she only needs to apply gentle but firm pressure on the wrist in order to receive accurate results.

 - After practicing with this person for a while, the person’s responses will become clear: